clintjedwards/gofer/README.md

 #### _How does Gofer help?_

 Instead of tying itself to gitops wholly, Gofer leaves it as an option for the job implementer.
-Each pipeline exists independent of a particular repository, while providing the job operator the ability to use triggers to still implement gitops related features.
+Each pipeline exists independent of a particular repository, while providing the job operator the ability to use extensions to still implement gitops related features.
 Now the structure of running our static analysis tool becomes "code change is detected" -> "pipeline is run".

 It's that simple.